 - Review the diagnostics information and click Next if your issue remains unresolved.

-- Enter full details of your inquiry or issue in the Description.
-To ensure your troubleshooting request is not delayed, provide adequate details in the Description.
+- Enter full details of your inquiry or issue in the Description, such as:

 - Click Send.

 - Click Sign In if it appears in the top-right corner; otherwise, click on your name or profile picture.